ome/omero-documentation/omero/developers/Web/CreateApp.rst

 You can use `omero-web-docker <https://github.com/ome/omero-web-docker/>`_ to run the app.
-Here we add ``minimal_webapp`` to the installed apps and map the app directory to the ``site-packages`` directory in the Docker instance so that our ``minimal_webapp`` module can be imported.
+Here we add ``minimal_webapp`` to the installed apps and map the app directory to the ``site-packages`` directory in the Docker instance so that python can import our ``minimal_webapp`` module.
-We also choose the OMERO server we want to connect to.
-You need to edit the ``demo.openmicroscopy.org`` and ``/path/to/dir/`` in the following variables:

 ::

-    # Set some variables
+    # You need to be in the project directory for this to work.
+    # cd omero-web-apps-examples/

+    # The OMERO server we want to connect to.
     $ host=demo.openmicroscopy.org

+    # Path to the python module for the app.
-    $ appdir=/path/to/dir/omero-web-apps-examples/minimal-webapp/minimal_webapp
+    $ appdir=$(pwd)/minimal-webapp/minimal_webapp

+    # Location within Docker instance we want to link the app, so it can be imported.
     $ docker_appdir=/opt/omero/web/venv/lib/python2.7/site-packages/minimal_webapp

+    # This example config file installs "minimal_webapp".
+See the file for more details.
     $ config=$(pwd)/config.omero

+    # Location within Docker instance we want to mount the config.
     $ docker_config=/opt/omero/web/config/config.omero

-    # Create a config file to add "minimal_webapp" to omero.web.apps
-    $ echo "config append omero.web.apps '\"minimal_webapp\"'" > $config

-    # Run docker container
+    # Run docker container.
     $ docker run -it -e OMEROHOST=$host -p 4080:4080 -v $appdir:$docker_appdir -v $config:$docker_config openmicroscopy/omero-web-standalone

 This will run Docker in the foreground, showing the output in your terminal and allowing you to